Please Support Your Local Florida Farmers & Farmers Markets!

 Jacksonville, FL (Duval County)

-The Jacksonville Farmers Market is open daily from 7 am to 5 pm and is known for its authentic, ethnic, and imported specialty items that are not only unique but typically hard to find elsewhere.
+The Jacksonville Farmers Market is open Monday through Saturday from 7 am – 5 pm, and Sunday 9 am – 4 pm.
+They are known for authentic, ethnic, and imported specialty items that are not only unique but typically hard to find elsewhere.
 It’s North Florida’s largest and oldest Farmers Market.
-2018 will mark its 80th anniversary.
 A great place for seafood, flowers, plants, honey, boiled peanuts, syrups, gourmet dressing, and more.

 Lakeland Downtown Farmers Curb Market